smvoss/stm32f1-rust-example/README.md

 The target application, as said before is just to **blink an LED at some rate on this development kit I have access to**.
 Easy enough.

-On the `Cortex-M3`, all of the peripheral clocks are disabled by default and they must be turned on, which means for our application we must identify which timer, and which GPIO we want to use so we can adiquately turn them on.
+On the `Cortex-M3`, all of the peripheral clocks are disabled by default and they must be enabled.
+This means for our application we must identify which timer and which GPIO we want to use so we can adequately turn them on.

 From the devkit's user manual<sup>1</sup> one of the LEDs is on `PD13` which means we must turn on the clock for bank D. While we're here, it makes sense to pick a timer to use.
-I arbirarily picked `TIM2` which could have been anything.
+I arbitrarily picked `TIM2` which could have been anything.

-Starting at the processor datasheet<sup>2</sup>, I checked which Advanced Peripheral Bus (APB) the items I want are on (Block diagram in section 2.3).
+From the processor-specific datasheet<sup>2</sup>, I checked which Advanced Peripheral Bus (APB) the items I want are on (Block diagram in section 2.3).
 Bank D for the GPIO is on `APB2` and `TIM2` is on `APB1`.
 At this point, it's time to move into the reference manual<sup>3</sup>
-for register defintion.
+for register definition.

 #### Identifying required registers

 This is an extremely tedious part if you don't know what you're looking for, so I'm going to cut to the chase on most of it.
 A lot of learning how to do this is going to come from reading circles in datasheets and reference manuals, but this should give you a reasonable idea of what you're looking for.
 All of this is done in the reference manual<sup>3</sup> for the chip family.

-Since we know we need to enable the peripheral clocks, we'll jump straight to the Reset and Clock Control (RCC) s  ectioi  a 7.3.
-From there, we will jump to the registers which actually enable the clocks for our APB's: `RCC_APB1ENR` and `RCC_APB2ENR`.
-Looking at the registers we see taht `TIM2` is bit 0 and `IOPDEN` is bit 5 of their respective registers.
+Since we know we need to enable the peripheral clocks, we'll jump straight to the Reset and Clock Control (RCC), section 7.3.
+From there, we will continue onto the registers which actually enable the clocks for our APB's: `RCC_APB1ENR` and `RCC_APB2ENR`.
+Looking at the registers we see that `TIM2` is bit 0 and `IOPDEN` is bit 5 of their respective registers.
 Since we are using the PAC crate the specifics of "which bit do we need to set" matters a lot less, but while we're here it makes sense to make sure there are no side-effects or anything else we need to do.